This post may include affiliate links. Thank you for your support.

 • Sriracha or Sambal Oelek

-• Hearty Vegetable – Amp up the nutritional value of this Thai noodle soup by throwing in your favorite vegetables such as cauliflower, bok choy, spinach, or other tender greens.
+• Vegetable Boost: Amp up the veggie factor of this Thai noodle soup by throwing in your favorite vegetables such as carrots, cauliflower, bok choy, spinach, or other tender greens.

-• If you are making this Thai noodles soup recipe as part of your meal prep, make the noodles separately and add them when you’re ready to serve.
+• If you are making this crock pot Thai chicken soup recipe as part of your meal prep, make the noodles separately and add them when you’re ready to serve.

 FAQs: frequently asked questions